MicrosoftDocs/query-docs/query-languages/dax/utcnow-function-dax.md

 ---
 # UTCNOW

-Returns the current UTC date and time
+Returns the current UTC date and time.

 ## Syntax